1Bitsy/1bitsy-lcd/README.md

   - an `origin`: integer x and y coordinates for the tile's top left corner.
   - a `size`: integer width and height.
+  - a `stride`: number of pixels between rows.
   - `pixels`: memory to store *width* &times; *height* pixels

 The pixel format in a pixtile is RGB 565.
 Each pixel is 16 bits.